foundry-vtt-community/wiki.js/development/api/CompendiumCollection.md

 #### Modifying the indexable fields

-By default, the indexed fields are set in `Document.metadat.compendiumIndexedFields` for any given document type.
+By default, the indexed fields are set in `Document.metadata.compendiumIndexedFields` for any given document type.
 However, you can configure additonal fields in `CONFIG[documentName].compendiumIndexFields`; for example, dnd5e sets `CONFIG.Item.compendiumIndexFields = ["system.container"]` so it can properly render how items are stored in containers.

 ### Fetching Documents